korena/service-base/README.md

 3. run "java -jar target/service-base-1.0-SNAPSHOT.war"
 4. read misc/curls file to test the application web services.
 5. suggest a fix or a better setup!
-6. use the project to your needs as you see fit.
+6. adapt the project to your needs as you see fit.

 Configuration (with maven profiles):